enzomoraes/pokedex-api/README.md

 - uuidv4

 ## Tests
 To run the tests you may run 'npx jest'.
-All the suites you be ran.
+All the suites will be ran.

 ## The endpoints specifics are all described in the swagger.yaml at the root of the project
   - You may see them by installing VSCode plugin 'Swagger Viewer'